Nocturne

 The Jolly Sphere

 In this realm, cozy lodges, glittering snowscapes, and towering gift-laden trees create a festive landscape alive with merriment and purpose.
-The spirits engage in playful tasks—sorting enchanted presents, weaving protective spells, and even embarking on small quests to ensure all is ready for the giving season.
-They may face challenges from creatures born of greed, envy, or doubt, but together, with Christoph’s cheerful guidance, they overcome each obstacle.
+The spirits engage in playful tasks, sorting enchanted presents, weaving protective spells, and even embarking on small quests to ensure all is ready for the giving season.
+They may face challenges from creatures born of greed, envy, or doubt, but together, with Christoph’s guidance, they always succeed.

-When spirits awaken from their visit to the Jollysphere, those who have upheld kindness and goodwill find a special gift waiting for them—something uniquely tied to their deepest needs or wishes.
-These keepsakes are treasured tokens, thought to be Christoph’s way of reminding them that their good deeds are valued, leaving each with a feeling of warmth and inspiration to carry through the year ahead.
+When spirits awaken from their visit to the Jollysphere, those who have upheld kindness and goodwill find a special gift waiting for them, something uniquely tied to their deepest needs or wishes.

 Noddling peaks